munificent/craftinginterpreters/book/calls-and-functions.md

 ## Function Calls

-By the end of this section we'll actually start to see some interesting behavior.
+By the end of this section we'll start to see some interesting behavior.
 The next step calling functions.
-We don't usually think of it this way, but a function call expression is kind of like an infix `(` operator.
-You have a high precedence expression the left for the thing being called -- usually just a single identifier.
+We don't usually think of it this way, but a function call expression is kind of an infix `(` operator.
+You have a high precedence expression on the left for the thing being called -- usually just a single identifier.
 Then the `(` in the middle, followed by the argument expressions separated by commas, and a final `)` to wrap it up at the end.

 That odd grammatical perspective explains how to hook the syntax into our